iamSahil-dev/Daksh-AR-VR/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under Sahil.

 ## 👥 Contributing